rvallely/be-mitchs-rare-treasures/README.md

 You can find the `createTables` function in `./db/manage-tables.js`.
 Update it to also create a `treasures` table.

 The `seed` script provided for you in the `package.json` will run the `seed` function (more on that later...) which in turn invokes the `createTables` function.
-Use `seed` script to check your `createTable` function is working as intended.
+Use the `seed` script to check your `createTable` function is working as intended.

 > **Hint**: Remember that you'll need create a `.env.development` file (use the `example.env` as a template) and then run the `setup.sql` file to create the databases first